GSD-SES-5394-S2022/Austin/README.md

 The following R Markdown files are used to perform this analysis (list to be updated over the course of the semester):

-* *assignment2.Rmd* - generates tract-level TAZs and associated population/employment data, used for Assignment 2
+* *assignment2.Rmd* - generates tract-level TAZs and associated population/employment data for the MSA (assignment rmd docs/a2)
-* *assignment3.Rmd* -
+* *loadOSM_GTFS.Rmd* - downloads public transit and road network data for Austin. (assignment rmd docs/a4)
+* *generateSkims_combined.Rmd* - calculates travel time by mode between TAZ centroids with maps comparing existing conditions to the alternative (assignment rmd docs/a4)